-Application Applied
+Application : Applied

-Explanation on application of the practice Mr. Wong Khai Meng is the Chairman of the ARMC and is not the Chairman of the Board.
+Explanation on : Mr. Wong Khai Meng is the Chairman of the ARMC and is not the

+application of the Chairman of the Board.

+practice

-Explanation for departure
+Explanation for departure :

+departure

-Large companies are requied to complete the columns ired to complete the columns below.
-Non-large companies are encouraged below.
+Large companies are req uir red to complete the columns below.
+Non-large companies are encouraged

+to complete the columns below.

-Measure
+Measure :

-Timeframe
+Timeframe :